 - Easy to filter test cases with keywords, version and Testcase ID.

-- Can provide credentials to multiple users and assign roles to them.
+- It can provide credentials to multiple users and assign roles to them.

 - Easy to assign test cases to multiple users.

 - Easy to generate Test plan and Test reports in various formats.

 UPDATE: You can install the cloud version of TestLink by checking the steps on this page.

 Note: If you have System Admin assigned for your project you can ask the sysadmin to install this for your project and skip directly to “Creating a Test Project” step.
 (If you have time to do these installations I will suggest trying your hand at it.
 This will add to your experience. :) )